Destination: Channel Islands

 What currency is used in the Channel Islands?

-Both Jersey ad Guernsey accepts British Pounds, however, they both have their own currency – Guernsey Pound and Jersey Pound.
+Both Jersey and Guernsey accept British Pounds, but they also have their own distinct currencies known as the Guernsey Pound and Jersey Pound, respectively.

 How do you get to the Channel Islands?